 Dichotomies of otherness are set up as being natural and so often times in everyday life they are taken for granted and presumed to be natural.
 But social identities are not natural – they represent an established social order – a hierarchy where certain groups are established as being superior to other groups.
 Individuals have the choice (or agency) to create their identities according to their own beliefs about the world.
 Yet the negotiation of identity equally depends upon the negotiation of power relationships.
 As Andrew Okolie puts it:

-The notion of otherness is therefore used by sociologists to highlight how social identities are contested.
+The notion of otherness is used by sociologists to highlight how social identities are contested.
 We also use this concept to break down the ideologies and resources that groups use to maintain their social identities.
 Sociologists are therefore interested in the ways in which notions of otherness are managed in society.
 For example, we study how some groups become stigmatised as outsiders, and how such ideas change over time.
 As Dutch-American sociologist Philomena Essed argues, the power of othering includes opting out of “seeing” or responding to racism.